valeoai/bravo_challenge/README.md

 ### 3.3.
 Summary metrics

 We choose the [harmonic mean](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.hmean.html) as the aggregation statistic.
-We compute it for each subset, for all semantic metrics (`semantic_hmean`), and for all ood metrics (`ood_hmean`) .
+We compute it for each subset, for all semantic metrics (`semantic_hmean`), and for all ood metrics (`ood_hmean`).
+In the aggregation, the ECE and the FPR@95 metrics enter reversed as `1.0-<original value>`.
+The other metrics enter unmodified.

 ### 3.4.
 Official ranking metric